Magnetism in Gemstones

 Almandine, Pyrope & Spessartine

 Almandine is the most common gem Garnet.
 Most gems have a dark purplish red or reddish purple color (due to Fe2+ iron), but some gems may appear pure red (possibly due to additional chromium content).
-All have a high concentration of ferrous iron (Fe2+) as the distinguishing feature (see chemical formula below).
+All have a high concentration of ferrous iron (Fe2+) as the distinguishing feature.
 An uncommon phenomenon in Almandine is asterism due to rutile needles.
-Such Almandines are given the trade name Star Garnet (shown below).
+Such Almandines are given the trade name Star Garnet (shown below right).
 Star Almandine is the state gem of Idaho, and is also found in Sri Lanka, India and African nations.
-Shown below right is the apex section of the Almandine Garnet composition graph.

 The chemistry of different Garnet species mix and blend while they are being geologically formed, and the chemical elements in the A and B sites interchange in different ratios.
 This is called isomorphous replacement.
 The crystal structure of Garnet remains unchanged, while chemical elements in the A and B sites of a pure end-member is substituted with chemical elements from other Garnet end members in infinite degrees and variations to create intermediate varieties with different colors.